yinazee/yinazee.github.io/_posts/2018-03-28-cli_app_-_the_moment_of_truth.markdown

 			-read tomorrow's horoscope
 			-exit

 Then I finally stuck to my guns and chose the second approach.

+I will have the scraper methods right on the CLI and not use the horoscope object at all.

-I chose the second approach because it is better to scrape all the sub-webpages for today using nokogiri once, rather than scraping for 1 horoscope sign by using nokogiri 4 times for (name, yesterday, today, tomorrow.)
+I chose the second approach because it is better to scrape all the sub-webpages for 'today' using nokogiri once, rather than scraping for 1 horoscope sign by using nokogiri 4 times for (name, yesterday, today, tomorrow.)
 It is also much easier for a user to input a number and that number will instantly return that indexed element in all of the name, yesterday and tomorrow's arrays.

 For example: If user's horoscope sign is aries, his/her input will be 1.
 So name's first element is Aries.
 Today's first element will showcase Arie's horoscope, so on so forth.